 For Kirkland Signature, these are the most common ingredients found within the first 5 cat food ingredients.

-As you can see, the most common first ingredient in Kirkland Signature is chicken.
-The most common 2nd ingredient is ground white rice, followed by whole grain brown rice, ground white rice, and potato protein.
+As you can see, the most common first ingredient in Kirkland Signature is salmon meal.
+The most common 2nd ingredient is ocean fish meal, followed by sweet potato, pea, and chicken fat (preserved with mixed tocopherols).

 Kirkland Signature does not use any artificial food coloring dyes.
 According to our records, none of the 3 Kirkland Signature cat foods contain artificial food dyes.

 Artificial food coloring dyes are unnecessary and potentially harmful ingredients.
 In general, we not not recommend feeding any pet foods that contain artificial dyes.

 In 2010, the CSPI raised serious concerns regarding the safety of many artificial dyes.
 Most of the studies referenced by the CSPI involved prolonged or excessive consumption.
 Since most cats consume the same foods throughout their lives, concerns raised by the CSPI are alarming to say the least.

 To read more about Artificial Food Dyes, click here.

 According to our records, Kirkland Signature does not contain any animal by-products.